-Silestone vs Caesarstone – What’s the Difference and Which is Best?
+Silestone vs Caesarstone – What’s the Difference & Which is Best?

-If you’re in the market for quartz countertops for your kitchen, you’ll probably run into two major brands: Caesarstone and Silestone.
-Between them, they make up the majority of the quartz countertop market available today.
+If you’re in the market for quartz countertops for your kitchen, you’ll probably run into two major brands: Silestone and Caesarstone.
+Between them, they make up most of the quartz countertop market available today.

-Let’s take a quick look at the two major brands of quartz countertop: Silestone and Caesarstone.
+Let’s take a quick look at the two major brands of quartz countertops: Silestone and Caesarstone.

 Silestone vs Caesarstone

 To help understand each brand a little more I’ve broken them down into six sections.
-This will help you compare the difference and find out which brand is best for your kitchen.
+This will help you compare the differences and find out which brand is best for your kitchen.

 Both Silestone and Caesarstone countertops are non-porous and highly resistant to stains.
 This means you’ll be safe from coffee, wine, vinegar, or oil stains.

-Overall, they perform well with very good scratch, stain and heat resistance.
+Overall, they perform well with scratch, stain and heat resistance.

 Therefore, you should always use a board or trivet to protect the countertop.